Expert dental care in Thailand, coordinated for you

 Laser Gum Treatment Cost in Thailand

-Average Cost of Laser Gum Treatment in Thailand
+Average Cost of Laser Gum Treatment

 Laser gum treatment in Thailand typically costs between $400 and $800 per arch for full-mouth LANAP treatment.
 Diode laser therapy as an adjunct to deep cleaning costs less.
 Per-quadrant pricing is also available.
 The total depends on the severity of disease and the number of teeth requiring treatment.